 multilateral negotiations among all WTO members to establish any necessary rules and disciplines (such as on domestic regulation, emergency safeguard measures, government procurement and subsidies) which will apply to the whole WTO membership, with certain special provisions for developing and least-developed countries.

-Proposals for the negotiations back to top
+Proposals for the negotiations

 At the start of the negotiations, WTO

 proposals regarding both the structure and the contents of the

 negotiations.
 These proposals highlight the main areas of interest for